Sent as SMS: Meaning Behind the Delivery Switch

 No, SMS via server message does not mean you’ve been blocked.
 It only refers to how the message was routed, not whether it was accepted or rejected by the recipient.

-When your Google Messages or default app on Android phones cannot send a message as RCS messages, it falls back to SMS server messaging or standard short message service routing.
+When your Google Messages or default app on Android phones cannot send a message as RCS messages, it falls back to SMS server messaging or standard SMS routing.